 The urine

 Such uses for rhino body parts have long been barred under current conservation law, but the Tharu still eagerly gather rhino urine, long considered a remedy.
-Substantial quantities come from the animals in captivity in Kathmandu’s zoo, and Chitawan park employees often collect it in the field.
+Substantial quantities come from the animals in captivity in Kathmandu’s Zoo, and Chitwan park employees often collect it in the field.
 Esmond Bradley Martin point out:

 “Whenever my elephant handler took me out he carried a bottle with him.
 When we came across a place where a rhino had recently urinated he gathered up the liquid or, if it was embedded in sand, he stuffed the sand into his bottle.